 - This rule also applies to some tax benefits, including the child tax credit, additional child tax credit, and credit for other dependents.
 It does not apply to other tax benefits, such as the earned income credit, dependent care credit or head of household filing status.

+One of our family attorneys can answer these questions and advocate on your behalf, whether at a conference or at a hearing.
 For more information, contact Wayne M. Pecht, Esquire or Theresa Weaver-Barbers at 717-761-4540 or by email at [email protected] or [email protected]